gabelopez2523/gabelopez2523/README.md

 Asside from that I enjoy playing soccer, snowboarding, and watching movies!
-Below are a few of the project I have worked on throughout undergrad.
-Cherck it out!
+Below are a few of the projects I have worked on throughout undergrad and grad school.
+Check it out!

 ## List of Analytics Courses Taken
 * Automating Business Processes